And if you haven't been to bluebabiespink.com to see the each episode's photo set, be sure to check it out now.

 (Note: Blue Babies Pink is like an audio book.
 Start with the Prologue, then Episode 1, Episode 2, etc.)

-For nearly a decade, Brett Trapp kept a secret journal of thoughts on being gay and Christian, knowing one day he'd shout the story he feared most.
+For nearly a decade, B.T.
+Harman kept a secret journal of thoughts on being gay and Christian, knowing one day he'd shout the story he feared most.

-On a Wednesday morning in late 2016, he logged on to Facebook and began shouting...
+On a Tuesday morning, he logged on to Facebook and began shouting...

 He started by publishing a Gossip Guide to his sexuality—a cheeky way to let friends know his secret.
 He then began sharing the vivid details of his story through a 44-episode memoir, published as one episode per day.
 He called the story Blue Babies Pink.